Mark your calendar the 18th of September for Plaza.Expo - a one-day hybrid conference in Aarhus.

 You can think of these gatherings as part listening session, part roundtable discussion, and part of the process of making the forthcoming Curious Neighbours book.
 Rather than presenting these interviews as finished artifacts, the Listening Club invites participants to become active contributors to their interpretation and evolution.

-A sensory session on creative leadership, courage, and collaboration – where two self-taught chefs demonstrate how innovation can be tasted and felt – and how a TV kitchen can serve as inspiration across entirely different industries.
+A sensory session on creative leadership, courage, and collaboration – where two self-taught chefs demonstrated how innovation can be tasted and felt – and how a TV kitchen can serve as inspiration across entirely different industries.

 Kulbroen is a landmark project in Aarhus, combining city development, art, and culture.
 What started as a grassroots movement 10+ years ago becomes a new cultural development and ambition in the city.